Electronic Labyrinth: THX 1138 4EB: Plot

 The film is set in a highly administered technological society.
+The date is given as May 14, 2187.
 Under questioning, YYO 7117 denies being in love with their mate THX 1138 4EB, a sexually conceived "eros body."
 Computer operators exchange radio messages about THX 1138, who is spotted on cameras running through a corridor.
 After THX 1138 refuses a command to stop and takes a conveyance to the lower levels, the operators place an agonizing mind-block on them which they are able to defeat.
 An enhanced "perfect body" pursues them through the lower levels.
 They confront and kill the perfect body, astonishing the operators.
 THX 1138 reaches a door, pries it open, and escapes the structure.
-As THX 1138 continues running through the countryside into the sunset, the government informs YYO 7117 that they "destroyed themself" and gives instructions for requesting a new mate.
+As THX 1138 continues running through the countryside into the sunset, the government tells YYO 7117 that THX "destroyed themself" and gives instructions for requesting a new mate.

 The USC program guide accompanying the film describes it as a "nightmare impression of a world in which a man is trying to escape a computerized world which constantly tracks his movements".